-Sure, hackathons are hard, lightning-speed work for all involved, but fun is at the very root of the event.
+Sure, hackathons are hard, lightning-speed teamwork for all involved, but fun is at the very root of the online event.
 When you're hosting an in-person hackathon, spring for great snacks and coffee.
 If you're organizing a virtual hackathon, you might need to be a bit more creative, but there are still plenty of opportunities to have fun.

 Virtual happy hours

 - When the day is done, transform those Zoom rooms into something a bit lighter.
 Set a theme or let the conversation flow organically.
 BYOB, of course.

 Virtual movie night

 - Gather the team around yet another Zoom room for a communal movie showing.
 Can't decide on which movie to show?
 Set up a voting table to ask and vote on suggestions.

 Wear a hat!
 Dress up your plant!
 Add an extra layer of camaraderie with fun challenges.

 - What dinner could you eat every day?
 What is your favorite memory?
 Get to know your team even better with crowdsources questions.